mose/docker-tools/README.md

 Manual Install
 ---------------

-To install the bash version, you can get .bash-docker and add to your .bashrc
+To install, you can get .docker-tools and add to your .bashrc or your .zshrc

-    source .bash-docker
+    source .docker-tools

-(zsh version in preparation)

-Auto install
+uto install
 ---------------

 If you trust me (or if you are mose itself).
 But really, prefer manual install, as a matter of habit, or read the source of the install script carefully to see if it fits you.

     curl  -H "Cache-control: no-cache" https://raw.githubusercontent.com/mose/docker-tools/master/install-bash.sh | bash

+or

+    curl  -H "Cache-control: no-cache" https://raw.githubusercontent.com/mose/docker-tools/master/install-zsh.sh | zsh

 Usage
 ------------